cheeriojs/cheerio/Readme.md

 > See http://api.jquery.com/removeClass/ for more information.

 ### Traversing
+#### .add()
+Modify the current collection by adding the results of performing the CSS selector on the whole document, or, if context is given, just inside context elements.

 #### .find(selector)
 Get a set of descendants filtered by `selector` of each element in the current set of matched elements.